newrelic/infrastructure-agent-chef/README.md

 - [poise-service][1]
 - [poise-archive][2]

 ### Recipes

 #### `newrelic-infra::default`

 Determines the platform and includes the appropriate platform specific recipe.
 This is the only recipe that should be included in a node's run list.

 #### `newrelic-infra::agent_linux`

 Installs and configures the Infrastructure agent on a Linux host.
 This recipe should _NOT_ be directly included in a node's run list.
 The default recipe will automatically determine which platform specific recipe to apply.

+Here are the steps that the recipe performs:

-1. Adds the `newrelic-infra` package repository source
+1. Adds the `newrelic-infra` package repository source.
 2. Can install, upgrade, or remove the `newrelic-infra` package.
 By default, the package is only installed.
-3. Enables and starts the `newrelic_infra` agent service
+3. Enables and starts the `newrelic_infra` agent service.
-4. Generates the agent configuration file
+4. Generates the agent configuration file.
-5. Includes the `newrelic-infra::host_integrations` recipe to install and configure any on-host integrations
+5. Includes the `newrelic-infra::host_integrations` recipe to install and configure any on-host integrations.

 #### `newrelic-infra::agent_windows`

 Installs and configures the Infrastructure agent on a Windows host.
 This recipe should _NOT_ be directly included in a node's run list.
 The default recipe will automatically determine which platform specific recipe to apply.

 #### `newrelic-infra::host_integrations`

-Installs New Relic provided and custom on-host integrations if the integration has been addded to the list of `host_integrations` (i.e., `default['newrelic_infra']['features]['host_integrations'] = []`).
-Generates configuration for any of the available on-host integrations from New Relic.
-Installs any custom integrations defined with attributes.
+Installs New Relic provided and on-host integrations if the integration has been addded to the list of `host_integrations` (for example, `default['newrelic_infra']['features]['host_integrations'] = []`).
+It also generates configuration for any of the available on-host integrations from New Relic, and installs any custom integrations defined with attributes.

 For more infromation on the available custom resource for installing and configuring custom on-host integrations see the [Custom resources][9] documentation.

 Example configuration for a custom on-host integration installed and configured via attributes: